the-vtex-files/the-vtex-files.github.io/discovery.md

 The rich harvest was not tantamount with a poor stock market performance, violent storms guaranteed a tremendous daily net profit, whenever it was switch-off time for the reaper and crop eradication policy was left to nature.<br>
 Indeed, life was spoilt on the far side of the moon.

 Ears rocked softly in the gentle wind and the vehicle was doing its rounds coherently.
-I didn't had to worry about missing any dead angles as safety took top priority on an exemplarily managed orb like VteX, where smart self-enmeshing sensor technology signaled if anything failed to function as usual.
-The information flow on crop growth progression was kick-ass, as a matter of fact every grain kernel was tracked by the far, wide and steady emission of electromagnetic waves, their reflections and returns to the receiver.
+I didn't had to worry about missing any dead angles as safety took priority on an exemplarily managed orb like VteX, where smart self-enmeshing sensor technology signaled if anything failed to function as usual.
+The information flow on crop growth progression was kick-ass, as a matter of fact every grain kernel was tracked by the far, wide and steady emission of electromagnetic waves, their backscatter and return to the receiver.

-All of a sudden tank tracks stopped abruptly, no force acting between the magnetic body and its armature, current instead was bypassed to open a valve.<br>
-"Damn noise, where is it coming from?"<br>
-Direction finding (DF) still can prove difficult in prevalent lunar near vacuum conditions.
+It was Wed 03 Jul 2020 02:27:45 PM when any acting force between magnetic body and its armature went missing and tank tracks stopped abruptly.
+Something alien appeared on my territory,<br>
+territory that was carefully scanned, tracked and mapped in real-time.
 ```
 [divock@localhost ~]$ echo wtf
 wtf
 ```
+"Where is this damn noise coming from?"<br>
 ```
 [divock@localhost ~]$ echo wtf
 wtf
 ```
-As a rule, the mode of operation for remote sensing on the dark side was laser light pulsing and each backscatter point automatically packetized into economically meaningful simulation.
+Laser light pulsing set the mode of operation for remote sensing on the dark side of the moon, but this time I couldn't illuminate a target and lost the capaticity to packetize constituent reflection points into an economically meaningful simulation.
+Direction finding (DF) can prove difficult in prevalent lunar near vacuum conditions<br>
-However I couldn't illuminate a target and had to perform an alternate process never used by me.
+and I had to perform an alternate process common on the bright side.

-The armored plate securing my protectoscope slides smoothly downwards, revealing a slick Gundlach rotary periscope assembly, , my territory, was carefully scanned, tracked and mapped by me.
+The armored plate securing my protectoscope slid smoothly to the side, revealing a slick Gundlach rotary periscope assembly.

-The potential threat turned out as dark blurred spots in an otherwise bleak landscape, framing a body with unknown agility, too boundless to be definable by artificial logic.<br>
+The potential threat turned out as dark blurred spots in an otherwise bleak landscape, merging into a body with unknown agility, frames so boundless to be definable by artificial logic.<br>
-Although still stunned by this phenomenon (never seen it with event-based detection and ranging), identification was urgent.
+Temporarily I was stunned by this phenomenon, as I've never witnessed it with event-based detection and ranging before, but identification was urgent.

-In respect of precision, I had to apply the law of void for vagueness and recognized a wolf in the speed of light.
-But to be more precise, it just resembled a wolf ..
+In respect of precision I had to apply the law of void for vagueness But to be more precise, it just resembled a wolf ..

-calculation: laser pulse speed + reflection time

 Alignment at close range, reflections of captured light beams that fed my directed-energy weapon (DEW) and triggered high velocity projectiles that assured annihilation in a flash.<br>
 The wolf, unbothered still, was walking up to me with a determined grin on his face.